 For over two hundred years, people worldwide have taken to the streets and demanded democratic political change from authoritarian rulers.
 Such protest movements have been a critical driver of economic, social, and political change (e.g., Acemoglu and Robinson, 2012, 2019; Aidt and Franck, 2015).
-Yet, little is known about the traits of the individuals who participate in these movements: are protests attended by disruptive, anti-social individuals?
+Who are the protests' participants?
+Are protests attended by disruptive, antisocial individuals?
 Do massive protests attract participants with different traits - for example, opportunists who sense a change in the political environment?
 Answers to these questions can help us better understand both individual protest events as well as the evolution of movements demanding democratic political rights.